nhsengland/privfp-experiments/docs/example_experiments/experiment_1.md

 With and without any anonymisation techniques we get the following values:

 - K-Anonymity:  1
-- t-Closeness:  0.8568292393497093
+- t-Closeness:  0.8521494940083337
 - l-Diversity:  1

 This implies that even with the anonymisation of some of our sensitive values, there still exist specific records that are likely reidentifiable.
-Further to this, the t closeness, which measures the spread of sensitive values in the sensitive value column.
+Further to this, the t closeness, which measures the spread of sensitive values in the sensitive value column remains constant as we have not applied any anonymisation steps to it.